sts10/bottle/readme.markdown

 sh -c 'rm "$(which bottle)"'
 ```

+This won't delete the age key that Bottle uses.

-Note that deleting your age key means you won't be able to decrypt any files or directories you encrypted with Bottle, so be cautious!
+Warning: if you delete the age key that Bottle uses, you won't be able to decrypt any files or directories you encrypted with Bottle, so be cautious!

 ## Usage